Guddiyan Patole: Plot

 At the birthday party they were invited for, Kash sees that the men are seated on chairs while the women are sitting and cooking rotis.
 She tells Manjeet's younger brother that he should be ashamed and that women should also be treated the same as men.
 He glares at the women, and they continue cooking.
-Kash then throws a bucket of water there so that they can't cook anymore rotis.
+Kash then throws a bucket of water there so that they can't cook any more rotis.

 Manjeet's two brothers and their wives have a discussion with Kash and Nicole.
 They want them to sign papers so that they won't get a share of their land in Punjab, saying that they don't want any disputes concerning land in the future and that Manjeet, Kash & Nicole are well settled in Canada.
 Nicole and Kash sign the papers.
 Kash tells Nicole not to tell Manjeet.

-When Nicole and Kash are leaving, Jal gives them the flowered suit and tells them to give it to their Mom.
+When Nicole and Kash are leaving, Jal gives them the flowered suit and tells them to give it to their mother.
 In the car, Nicole points out that Jal sent a suit for Manjeet, and Manjeet didn't send anything for Jal.
-Kash suddenly realizes that Manjeet sent them for Jal.
+Kash suddenly realises that Manjeet sent them for Jal.
 She tells Amreek to turn the car around, and they go back and convince Jal to come with them, that they will enjoy full life for 5-7 days.
 She complies, and they go out and have fun together.

 Kash gets drunk at a party and dances, and Jal disagrees with their idea of "fun".
 Kash tells Jal to prove that you can dance without getting drunk, and Jal, with Amreek, dances to a song.
 Kash tells Jal that Manjeet used to say that she is exactly like her grandma; not fully beautiful, yet very high attitude.

 They go to Jal's sister's granddaughter's wedding, where her nephew's wife tells her that if she didn't see her daughter's wedding, at least she saw this wedding.
 They get into a fight, and Jal, Nicole, Kash & Amreek go to Jal's brother's house and visit the Gurdwara where Guru Gobind Singh Ji chose the Panj Pyare.
 Later on, Kash tells Jal that she wants to get a tattoo of Justin Bieber, and Jal tells her not to, that it attracts unwanted attention.
 Kash sees Amreek looking at her, and she hits him.